dlt-hub/dlt/docs/website/docs/general-usage/credentials/setup.md

 ## Available config providers

-**Where configs and credentials are coming from?** `dlt` looks for configuration and secrets values in the config providers in the following order during pipeline execution:
+There are multiple ways to define configurations and credentials for your pipelines. `dlt` looks for these definitions in the following order during pipeline execution:

-1. [Environment Variables](#env-variables): At the top of the hierarchy are environment variables.
-If a value for a specific argument is found in an environment variable, dlt will use it and will not proceed to search in lower-priority providers.
+1. [Environment Variables](#env-variables): If a value for a specific argument is found in an environment variable, dlt will use it and will not proceed to search in lower-priority providers.

-1. [Vaults (Airflow/Google/AWS/Azure)](#vaults): Vaults can provide configuration values and secrets.
-However, they typically focus on handling sensitive information.
+1. [Vaults](#vaults): Credentials specified in vaults like Google Secrets Manager, Azure Key Vault, AWS Secrets Manager.

 1. [secrets.toml and config.toml files](#secrets-toml-and-config-toml): These files are used for storing both configuration values and secrets. `secrets.toml` is dedicated to sensitive information, while `config.toml` contains non-sensitive configuration data.

 1. [Default Argument Values](custom_sources#ingestion-mechanism): These are the values specified in the function's signature.
-They have the lowest priority in the lookup hierarchy.

 :::tip
 Please make sure your pipeline name contains no whitespace or any other punctuation characters except `"-"` and `"_"`.
 This way you will ensure your code is working with any configuration option.